derrickquinn/sign_indexing/README.md

 ### Running the Example

-An example script is provided in `run_sc.py` that demonstrates the full pipeline. `run_sc.py` loads from an hdf5 file and runs the pipeline.
+An example script is provided in `run_sc.py` that demonstrates the full pipeline. `run_sc.py` loads from a (hardcoded) hdf5 file and runs the pipeline.

 ```bash
 wget http://ann-benchmarks.com/glove-100-angular.hdf5